 Mississippi State University’s affordable tuition provides an excellent return on your investment, combining competitive costs with the best academics, research, student life, and career preparation.

-The Interior Design degree program has some additional fees for materials, field trips, and other items that enhance our students’ education.
+The Department of Interior Design has some additional fees for materials, field trips, and other items that enhance our students’ education.
 The program strives to be able to offer comparatively low lab fees thanks to support from alumni and friends.

 Interior design students also need to purchase a variety of tools and materials to help them succeed in their studio coursework, including drawing equipment and materials for drawings and models during the school year.
 A student should budget for at least $300 per semester for these extra costs.